GRADUATE LEADERSHIP COUNCIL CONSTITUTION

 Section 3: Referendum

-The Right of Referenda is intended to allow graduate student fee paying students to propose changes and address issues that affect the entirety of the Graduate Community.
+The Right of Referenda is intended to allow graduate student fee-paying students to propose changes and address issues that affect the entire Graduate Community.
 In accordance with the Constitution and Bylaws, the Council shall use the Referenda process to collect feedback and measure the support and hear the concerns of the Graduate Community.

 The Council shall have the authority to adopt bylaws, as necessary, to govern its organization and structure in a manner consistent with this Constitution and the policies, regulations, and procedures of American University.